 > How individual behaviours determine population-level processes

-In addition to these aims, another major goal of my work is to inspire broader interest and participation in science through outreach and teaching.
+Finally, we also aim to inspire broader interest and participation in science through our outreach and teaching activities.

 The biomechanics of maneuverability